sdpython/mlprodict/_doc/sphinxdoc/source/tutorial/numpy_api_onnx.rst

 Everybody playing with :epkg:`scikit-learn` knows :epkg:`numpy`
 then it should be possible to write a function using :epkg:`numpy` and automatically have it converted into :epkg:`ONNX`.
+This tutorial focuses more on the implementation of custom transformer for :epkg:`scikit-learn`.
+Notebook :ref:`lossfunctionsrst` focuses on the implementation of loss functions to train machine learned models.

 This API was first added to *mlprodict* in version 0.6.